-As I used to be a full-time journalist I thought I’d ask myself some questions which might help you get to know me better.
+As a journalist for over 20 years, and to prove I’m not some tedious corporate AI robot, I thought I’d ask myself some questions which might help you to get to know me better.

 Where are you from?

-I was born and brought up in Epsom, which is in Surrey, and very close to London.
+I was born and brought up in the horse racing town of Epsom, in Surrey, very close to London.
 Epsom is home to one of the most famous horse races in the world – The Derby, which started way back in 1780.

 Where do you live now?